THECODERVISH4L/PassWord-Generator/README.md

 But, remember one thing you should always save this passwords in a safe file.
 As these passwords are not going to be easily remembered.

-Want to visit the online page of it click this link: https://thecodervish4l.github.io/PassWord-Generator/
+Want to visit the online page of it, click this link: https://thecodervish4l.github.io/PassWord-Generator/